dask/dask/docs/source/dataframe-sql.rst

 trouble inferring the data type.

-You should be warned, that SQLAlchemy expressions take some time to get used to, and you can practive with Pandas first, reading only the first small chunk of a query, until things look right.
+You should be warned, that SQLAlchemy expressions take some time to get used to, and you can practice with Pandas first, reading only the first small chunk of a query, until things look right.
 You can find a more complete object-oriented example in `this gist`_